Nicholas-Bartelo/Bartelo-ANGSD-Final-Project/README.md

 1. Look at IGV Browser to find out if the reads are stranded.

-3. Run RESeQC since compatible with multiqc.
+3. Run RSeQC since compatible with multiqc.
+Some useful things RSeQC has that QoRTs doesn't - Gives read quality mapping, read duplication

 2. Use featureCounts on all samples, outlined in "Counting reads", and read the results into R following the class notes shown here and create all figures to compare samples: https://medcornell.instructure.com/courses/1787065/files/118484018?wrap=1 or also C:\Users\nicky\OneDrive\Documents\ANGSD-R-In_Class\2-24